rbuurma/009X2024/ENGL009XSpring2024FYS.md

 + excerpt from Watt, *The Rise of the Novel* (in class)
 + exerpt from Moretti, *Atlas of the European Novel* (in class)
 + Ted Underwood, "Mapping the Latent Spaces of Culture"

-+ Writing Assignment #2 preparation due Sunday March 3 by midnight
+*Writing Assignment #2 Preparation #1 due Monday March 4 by midnight*

 ### Week 7